aburicia9/dummifytech/README.md

 #### Posts
 - GET `/posts` - View posts with a registered user.
+- GET `/posts/:postId` - Visualize posts with a registered user.
 - GET `/posts/categories/:categoryId ` - View posts with that category.
 - POST `/posts/insert` - Insert a post.
 - DELETE `/posts/:postId` - Delete own post or delete if you are an administrator or moderator.